La tarta de Santiago

 For the pronunciation of Compostela, credencial and sello check ¿Cómo vas a hacer el Camino?

-If you don’t know how to pronounce albergue, hostal and hotel check ¿Dónde vas a dormir?
+If you don’t know how to pronounce albergue, hostal, hotel and hospitalero check Where to sleep on the Camino

 For the pronunciation of Ración and tapa check ¿Dónde vas a comer?